module-map/module-map.github.io/README.md

 # module-map

-This repository will contain an automatically generated navigable flowchart of Earth Sciences modules
+This repository contain a navigable flowchart of Earth Sciences modules generated from the Director of Education repository

 Developers: Test locally using `node server.js`.